kurren/ConTeXt-CV-Template/README.md

 # ConTeXt-CV-Template
 ConTeXt CV Template.
-This repository hosts a customizable ConTeXt (a dialect derive from TeX, like LaTeX) template designed to create visually appealing and structured CVs.
+This repository hosts a customizable ConTeXt (a dialect derived from TeX, like LaTeX) template designed to create visually appealing and structured CVs.

 ## Structure
 The files with the suffix *tex* are the one you should edit to modify the file; basically, this is what they are doing: